jnguye79/ml-practices/README.md

 #### 2. Unsupervised Learning

 ## Supervised Learning
-#### Comprises of various concepts (will mostly update this folder) from various regressions to kmodel, random forest, and other such concepts.
+#### Comprises of various concepts (will mostly update this folder) from various regressions to k-N model, random forest, and other such concepts.

-## Undersupervised Learning
+## Unsupervised Learning
 #### Will follow up with update.